 The interdisciplinary Law & Society minor is housed in the Department of Sociology and is open to all qualifying GWU undergraduates.
-The application form can be downloaded from the Law & Society minor webpage.
-To declare the LSoc minor, bring this application form to a meeting with Fran Buntman (fbuntman@gwu.edu), Director of the Law & Society minor.
+The application form and instructions can be downloaded from the Law & Society minor webpage.
 Admission to the minor requires a 3.3 min GPA, based on at least 30 credit hours at GW.
 (Exceptions can be made to these requirements on reasonable bases, e.g. transfer credits.)